ongardie/dumpstr/README.rst

 About
 =====

-This is the README file for the WebMetrics project.
-A WebMetrics installation provides a place for you to upload and view simple reports.
+This is the README file for the dumpstr project.
+A dumpstr installation provides a place for you to upload and view simple reports.

 =======